-Few disagree that when the present government took office three years back, the economy had been in great difficulty.
-Going by the new GDP series, growth had fallen to 5.6% in 2012-13 and 6.6% in 2013-14 compared to 8.3% during the preceding nine years.
+Three years of the NDA government have seen substantial and all-round improvements series, growth had fallen to 5.6% in 2012-13 and 6.6% in 2013-14 compared to 8.3% during the preceding nine years.
 Inflation and the current account deficit were high.
 There was deep paralysis in decision-making, infrastructure projects were stuck in all areas, corruption scandals had been breaking out all around and investors were terrified of retrospective taxation.